LizzyTrevisan/LizzyTrevisan/README.md

 <br><br>

 ## My stack:
-- 1 year of experience in stacks: HTML, CSS, JS along with API implementation
+- 1 year of experience in stacks: HTML, CSS, JS, React.Js along with API implementation
+- 1 Year of experience in Node.js, Express.js
 - 1 year of experience in C++
 - 1 year of experience in C# and OOP Principles
 - 1 year of Windows forms projects